-LFMDP divested its majority-owned subsidiary WorkSimpli on November 4, 2025, which appears to have significantly improved the company's financial position.
+LFMDP divested its majority-owned subsidiary WorkSimpli on November 4, 2025, which is now classified as discontinued operations across all periods presented.

 Operating cash flow fell 52.7% — earnings quality concerns; investigate working capital changes and non-cash items.